Inflectra/spira-documentation/docs/Spira-User-Manual/Source-Code.md

 ### Associations
 ![](img/Source_Code_399.png)

-This shows all current associations between this file and any artifacts in SpiraPlan.
+This shows all current associations between this file and any artifacts in Spira.
 This lets you to see which requirements, test cases, incidents, tasks, etc. are linked to the file.
 Clicking on the artifact name will take you to the appropriate artifact page (assuming your user has permissions to access that information).

 You can also add artifact associations to many other artifacts in the system from this panel.
 Read more about [how to manage and add associations to this artifact](Application-Wide.md#associations).